-As at December 31, 2020, Dilawri held an approximate 26.0% effective interest in the REIT on a fullydiluted basis through the ownership, direction or control of 2,458,452 Units and all of the Class B LP Units.
-As of the date hereof, Dilawri's effective interest in the REIT is approximately 28.1% through ownership of 3,827,554 Units and all of the Class B LP Units.
+As at December 31, 2021, Dilawri held an approximate 28.8% effective interest in the REIT on a fully-diluted basis through the ownership, direction or control of 4,185,254 Units and all of the Class B LP Units.

-Each Class B LP Unit is exchangeable at the option of the holder for one Unit of the REIT (subject to certain anti-dilution adjustments), is accompanied by a Special Voting Unit of the REIT (which provides the holder thereof with that number of votes at any meeting of Unitholders to which a holder of the number of Units that may be obtained upon the exchange of the Class B LP Unit to which such Special Voting Unit is attached would be entitled), and is entitled to receive distributions of cash from the Partnership equal to the distributions to which a holder of the number of Units that may be obtained upon the exchange of the Class B LP Unit to which a holder of the number of Units that may be obtained upon the exchange of the Class B LP Unit to which a holder of the number of Units that may be obtained upon the exchange of the Class B LP Unit to which such Special Voting Unit is attached would be entitled.
+Each Class B LP Unit is exchangeable at the option of the holder for one Unit of the REIT (subject to certain anti-dilution adjustments), is accompanied by a Special Voting Unit of the REIT (which provides the holder thereof with that number of votes at any meeting of Unitholders to which a holder of the number of Units that may be obtained upon the exchange of the Class B LP Unit to which such Special Voting Unit is attached would be entitled), and is entitled to receive distributions of cash from the Partnership equal to the distributions to which a holder of the number of Units that may be obtained upon the exchange of the Class B LP Unit to which such Special Voting Unit is attached would be entitled.
 The transfer of Class B LP Units is subject to a number of restrictions.